 Jowett played an active part in the great strike at the Manningham Mills, from December, 1890, to April, 1891.
 The rights of public meeting were attacked by the authorities and the Riot Act was read in Bradford Town Hall Square.
 Out of this activity arose the Bradford Labour Union.
 In 1893 Jowett was its delegate to the Conference, at which the LL.P. was established as a national organisation.
-The year before he had been elected as a Labour repre-sentative to the Bradford Town Council.
+The year before he had been elected as a Labour representative to the Bradford Town Council.

 In 1895 unemployment and privation were very severe in Bradford.
-Jowett, condemned, at a public meeting, the action of the Council for refusing to admit in an official report the existence of distress arising from unemployment.
+Jowett, condenued, at a public meeting, the action of the Council for refusing to admit in an official report the existence of distress arising from unemployment.
 This speech evoked bitter hostility among the other members of the Council, and at its next meeting he was refused a hearing and solemnly censured by resolution.
 The following year the censured by resolution.
-The following ye same Council elected him as Alderman.
-1898 he became Chairman of the Health Committee.

-For fifteen years in all, Jowett was a member of the Bradford Council.
-On its Education Committee he was responsible for the inauguration of the Movement for feeding necessitous school children.
-It is now 37 years (November, 1904) since a sub-committee of which Jowett was a member, reported to the Town Council that 329 children had gone to school breakfastless and it had re-solved (1) to undertake to provide food for the children who go to school without sufficient food, (2) to make an application to the City Council for a grant to enable the Education Committee These resolutions were to provide food.
+The following year the same Council elected him as Alderman.
+In 1898 he became Chairman of the Health Comschool children.
+It is now 37 years (November, 1904) since a sub-committee of which lowett was a member, reported to the Town Council that 329 children had gone to school breakfastless and it had resolved (1) to undertake to provide food for the children who go to school without sufficient food, (2) to make an application to the City Council for a grant to enable the Education Committee